joshua0308/sungatae.com/README.md

 ```

 ### Deploy
-The blog is deployed to Github Pages.
+The blog is built with Hugo and deployed to GitHub Pages using the workflow in `.github/workflows/hugo.yaml`.

+The GitHub Action:
+- installs Hugo and Dart Sass
+- checks out the repo and submodules
+- builds the site into `public/`
+- deploys the generated site via `actions/deploy-pages@v4`

+DNS for `sungatae.com` is managed separately in AWS Route 53, while the repository deploys the site to GitHub Pages.

 ### Create new post
 ```